 Copy-editors do a lot more than just correct errors in spelling, grammar, punctuation, style and usage.
-Copy-editors will read the text several times and in a work of fiction they may check for things like plot holes, consistency in characters (names, descriptions, etc.), viewpoint shifts, tense and sudden changes from first to third person, if the author hasn’t used a development editor and has asked for this to be included.
+In a work of fiction copy-editors will check for things like plot holes, consistency in characters (names, descriptions, etc.), viewpoint shifts, tense and sudden changes from first to third person, if the author hasn’t used a development editor and has asked for this to be included.

 For a copy-edit, I will do the following:

 - Check for consistency in spelling and hyphenation, using a style guide if one is supplied.

 - Read for clarity and sense and check for inconsistencies in the text.